2013 United States Men's Curling Championship

 The 2013 United States Men's Curling Championship was held from February 9 to 16 at the Cornerstone Community Center in Green Bay, Wisconsin.
 It was held in conjunction with the 2013 United States Women's Curling Championship.
-The winning team will represent the United States at the 2013 World Men's Curling Championship in Victoria, British Columbia, Canada.
+The winning team represented the United States at the 2013 World Men's Curling Championship in Victoria, British Columbia, Canada.
 The championship also acted as a qualifier to the 2014 United States Olympic Curling Trials, awarding qualifying spots to the winners and runners-up of the championship.

 Road to the Nationals

 A total of ten teams qualified to participate in the men's national championship through the High Performance Program, through the World Curling Tour Order of Merit, or through a challenge round.

 Teams

 Ten teams participated in the national championship.
 The teams are listed as follows: